Abbas7120/Assignment/README.md

+**#DISCLAIMER**
+All the work are done by me and due to conflict between the Tailwind and Bootstrap CSS in Navbar it is not correctly showing but if we remove Tailwind import it work properly , work is done in approx 5 Hrs with this bug but I will try to fix it for better UI experience to user .

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.